Xatar: Expansion of entrepreneurial fields and contract with Universal Music

 In 2017, the albums Shäms by Samy and Thronfolger by Kalim appeared through Alles oder Nix Records, as did Xalaz by Eno, Entre 2 Mondes by Yonii, Kush Hunter by Plusmacher, Der letzte weisse König by Sylabil Spill and Favela by Levo through Kopfticker Records.
 In November Xatar dissolved his second label, causing the rappers Eno, Yonii, Sylabil Spill, Ajé, Joao Michel Diau, Dollar Euro Yen and Levo to lose their contracts.
 At the same time he announced the founding of the platform PUSH, where artists can present themselves.
 From 100,000 clicks on, they were to be given the opportunity to publish an album.

 In the same year, Xatar started to expand his activities away from the music industry.
 In cooperation with Golden Pipe he founded the shisha tobacco brand Orijinal.
 He also started to work as a fashion and jewellery designer with the company Massari.
 For the brand he cooperated with DefShop.
-Xatar was commissioned to compile a sampler for the German gangster movie Nur Gott kann ich richten with Moritz Bleibtreu, produced by Özgür Yıldırım.
+Xatar was commissioned to compile a sampler for the German gangster movie Nur Gott kann mich richten with Moritz Bleibtreu, produced by Özgür Yıldırım.
 It was released in January 2018 by the Warner Music Group.
-The sampler featured artistst such as Soufian, Lary, Disarstar, Luciano and Schwesta Ewa.
+The sampler featured artists such as Soufian, Lary, Disarstar, Luciano and Schwesta Ewa.
 Xatar also appeared in a small role in the accompanying drama.
 He also had an acting role in the movie Familiye and the ZDFneo-sitcom Blockbustaz.

 In March 2018, Xatar signed a contract with Universal Music Group, which has since taken over the distribution of his label's releases.
 On the occasion of the tenth anniversary of his debut album, his fourth solo album Alles oder Nix II was released in the September.
 The limited box edition also includes the rapper's debut album, reduced by the number of indexed tracks.
 Capital Bra, Azet, Schwesta Ewa, Samy, Eno and Nu51 are featured as guest rappers.
 Alles oder Nix II was the third album of the artist from Bonn to reach Number 1 in the charts.
 In addition to his own album, Eno, who was taken over by Alles oder Nix Records, released the album Wellritzstrasse.
 Schwesta Ewa and Samy also released albums, Aywa and Mann im Haus in 2018.
 Kalim's contract with the label expired in summer.
 He later signed an artist contract with Urban.